Chocobozzz/OpenVPN-Admin/README.md

-# Raspberry Pi OpenVPN Admin (Supported Ubuntu and Raspbian)
+# Raspberry Pi OpenVPN Admin (Tested on Ubuntu and Raspbian using Apache2)

 ## Summary
 Administrate its OpenVPN with a web interface (logs visualisations, users managing...) and a SQL database.